 This post may contain affiliate links, and as an Amazon Associate I earn from qualifying purchases.
 I’ll never link to anything I don’t use and love!
 Click here for full disclosure and privacy policy.

-These Caramel Apple Cookies are buttery apple sugar cookies sandwiched with homemade dulce de leche!
+These Caramel Apple Cookies are buttery apple sugar cookies sandwiched with dulce de leche!
 The cookies are crisp and chewy with a bright apple flavor, which pairs perfectly with the deep flavor and creamy texture of the dulce de leche!

 Ingredients

 These cookies pack a punch of flavor thanks to freeze-dried apples, which is the only specialty ingredient in this recipe!
+Measurements for each of the ingredients are included in the recipe card, below.

 - Freeze-dried Apples - For flavor!
 You'll want to make sure that you're using *freeze-dried* apples and not just dried.
 Freeze-dried apples will be crunchy and allow you to grind them into a powder.